Stable twisted cohomology of the mapping class groups in the unit tangent bundle homology: Introduction

-\paragraph*{Results.} In the present paper, we consider the cohomology of the mapping class groups with twisted coefficients given by $\tilde{H}_{\bQ}(g)$ and $\tilde{H}_{\bQ}^{\vee}(g)$.
-We consider cohomology rather than homology because of the key usefulness of the cup product structure.
-The pathway to make these computations is based on the short exact sequences \eqref{SEShutb} and \eqref{SESchutb} defining these modules, on the determination of the cohomology long exact sequence connecting homomorphisms (see Lemmas~\ref{lem:connecting_hom_determination_contra} and \ref{lem:connecting_hom_determination_cov}) and the Contraction formula \eqref{eq:contractionformula} between stable twisted cohomology classes.
-We denote by $\bQ\theta$ the trivial $\Sym_{\bQ}(\cE)$-module generated by the integral stable $0$th-cohomology $\theta\in H^0(\Gamma_{\infty,1};\tilde{H})$ defined by the fiber of the unit tangent bundle.
+\paragraph*{Results.} In the present paper, we consider the cohomology of the mapping class groups with twisted coefficients given by $\tilde{H}(g)$ and $\tilde{H}^{\vee}(g)$.
+The pathway to make these computations is based on the short exact sequences \eqref{SEShutb} and \eqref{SESchutb} featuring these modules, on the determination of the cohomology long exact sequence connecting homomorphisms (see \S\ref{subsec:first_cohomology_group_system} and \S\ref{sss:determination_connecting_hom}) and the Contraction formula \eqref{eq:contractionformula} between stable twisted cohomology classes.